sliao-mi-luku/Continuous-Robotic-Arm-Control/Report.md

 More details can be found in the file `networkModels.py`

 ### The noise process
-The essence of policy-based methods is that, in the sense of exploration, the agent needs to try some new actions that are slightly different from the one prescribed by the current policy.
-This can simply be achieved by obtaining the action by the policy and then adding some noise to it.
-The magnitude of the noise determines how far away from the current optimal policy the agent wants to explore for putative better policies that can yield better reward.
+The essence of policy-based methods is that, to carry out the exploration, the agent needs to try some new actions that are slightly different from the one prescribed by the current policy.
+In the case where the action space is continuous, this can simply be achieved by calculating the action by the policy and then adding some noise to it.
+The magnitude of the noise determines how far away from the current optimal policy the agent wants to explore for putative better policies yielding higher rewards.

 In the **DDPG paper**, the authors modeled the noise by the **Ornstein-Uhlenbeck Process** (OU noise)

 **why OU noise?**
-In a nutshell, compared to the Gaussian noise, which is pure diffusion, the Ornstein-Uhlenbeck process has an additional **drift** term.
-If the direction of the drift is always pointing toward the initial value, it can be pictured as a drag toward to the initial value that prevents the noise to diffuse toward +/- infinity.

-This is also manifesting the drawback of using Gaussian noise, as time increases to infinity, the Gaussian process goes to +/- infinity.
+In a nutshell, compared to the Gaussian noise, which consists of pure diffusion, the Ornstein-Uhlenbeck process has an additional **drift** component.
+If the direction of the drift is set to be always pointing toward the mean value, it can be pictured as a drag that prevents the noise from diffusing to +/- infinity. (note that in the case of Gaussian noise, as time increases to infinity, the noise will also diffuse to +/- infinity)

 The OU noise can be modeled by 2 parameters, `ou_theta` that controls the size of the drift, and `ou_sigma` that controls the size of diffusion.
 In the **DDPG paper**, the authors used `ou_theta` = 0.15 and `ou_sigma` = 0.20.
 In this project I used `ou_theta` = 0.15 and `ou_sigma` = 0.10.
-Furthermore, I slowly decreased the scaling facor `ou_scale` of the OU noise from 1 (initial scaling) by the decay rate `ou_decay` = 0.995 for each episode.
+Moreover, I slowly decreased the scaling facor `ou_scale` of the noise from 1.0, by the decay rate `ou_decay` = 0.995 in each episode.

-For more details on the Ornstein-Uhlenbeck Process, please refer to the textbook *Stochastic Methods, a handbook for the natural and social sciences* by Crispin Gardiner (https://www.springer.com/gp/book/9783540707127).
+For more details of the Ornstein-Uhlenbeck Process, please refer to the textbook *Stochastic Methods, a handbook for the natural and social sciences* by Crispin Gardiner (https://www.springer.com/gp/book/9783540707127).

 ### The DDPG algorithm